 Find the Average Percentage

-First, convert the two percentages into decimals.
-For example, suppose you want to calculate the average of 60 percent and 40 percent.
+Convert the two percentages into decimals.
+For example, suppose you want to calculate the average of 60 percent of 200 and 40 percent of 100.
 Convert these values into decimals by dividing them by 100, so you get 0.6 and 0.4.

 Multiply each decimal by the number in that sample.
 So 0.6 × 200 = 120 and 0.4 × 100 = 40.

 Add the two numbers the percentages represented together: 120 + 40 = 160.
 Then add the two total sample sizes together: 200 + 100 = 300.

 Divide the total number represented by the original percentages by the total sample size: 160 ÷ 300 = 0.533.
 Multiply the answer by 100 to get the result as a percentage.
 Multiplying 0.533 by 100 gives you 53.3 percent.